pi2ws/pi2ws.github.io/README.md

 ### Where to Stay

 There are several hotels conveniently located near the University of Delaware campus.
-We recommend booking in advance.
+We would recommend booking ahead of time.

 * **Courtyard by Marriott Newark at the University of Delaware**